-Michael A. Bradley served as a director of Mykrolis Corporation and as Chairman of the Audit & Finance Committee of the Mykrolis Board of Directors from 2001 until August 2005 when it merged into the Company.
-Mr. Bradley has been a director of the Company since the merger.
-He served as Chairman of the Audit & Finance Committee of the Company's Board of Directors from the date of that merger until June 14, 2006 and as a member of that committee until May 2008 when he joined the Management Development & Compensation Committee of the Company's board of directors.
+Michael A. Bradley served as a director of Mykrolis and as Chairman of the Audit & Finance Committee of the Mykrolis Board of Directors from 2001 until the Merger.
+Mr. Bradley has been a director of the Company since the Merger.
+He served as Chairman of the Audit & Finance Committee of the Company's Board of Directors from the date of the Merger until June 14, 2006 and as a member of that committee until May 2008 when he joined the Management Development & Compensation Committee of the Company's Board of Directors.
 Since 2004 he has been the Chief Executive Officer and a director of Teradyne, Inc., a global supplier of automatic test systems and equipment for semiconductor, military/aerospace, data storage and automotive applications.
 Prior to that he served as President of Teradyne, Inc. since May of 2003 and as President, Semiconductor Test Division of Teradyne since April of 2001.
 Mr. Bradley served as the Chief Financial Officer of Teradyne, Inc. from 1999 until 2001 and as a Vice President of Teradyne since 1992.
 Prior to that, Mr. Bradley held various finance, marketing, sales and management positions with Teradyne and worked in the audit practice group of the public accounting firm of Coopers and Lybrand.
 Mr. Bradley was appointed to Teradyne's Management Committee in 1994 and its Executive Committee in 1996.
 Mr. Bradley serves as a director of the Massachusetts High Technology Council.
 He received his A.B. degree from Amherst College and an M.B.A. from the Harvard Business School.

-The Board of Directors has concluded that by reason of his experience as a chief executive officer of Teradyne, Inc. as well as his other senior executive positions with Teradyne which have given him extensive experience with the semiconductor industry and by reason of his nine years of experience as a director of both Mykrolis Corporation and the Company, Mr. Bradley should serve as a director of the Company.
+The Board of Directors has concluded that by reason of his experience as a chief executive officer of Teradyne, Inc. as well as his other senior executive positions with Teradyne which have given him extensive experience within the semiconductor industry and by reason of his nine years of experience as a director of both Mykrolis and the Company, Mr. Bradley should serve as a director of the Company.

 Marvin D. Burkett has served as a director of the Company since May of 2010.
 He has served as the Chief Financial Officer and Chief Administrative Officer of Nvidia Corporation (high performance semiconductor based graphics products) from 2001 until his retirement in 2009.
 Mr. Burkett also served Advanced Micro Devices, Inc. (manufacturer of semiconductors) from 1972 until 1998, first as corporate controller and then as the Chief Financial Officer and Chief Administrative Officer.
 Prior to that he worked at the Semiconductor Division of Raytheon Company.
-Mr. Burkett is a member of the board of directors of Netlogic Microsystems, Inc. (design, development and sale of high speed integrated circuits for advanced mobile wireless applications).
+Mr. Burkett is a member of the board of directors and Chairman of the Audit Committee of Netlogic Microsystems, Inc. (design, development and sale of high speed integrated circuits for advanced mobile wireless applications) and of Intermolecular, Inc. (research and development for the semiconductor and clean energy industries).
+Mr. Burkett has also served as a member of the board of directors of each of the following private companies in the semiconductor industry: Audience, Inc., since September 2010, where he serves as Chairman of the audit committee and as a member of the compensation committee, and G2 Holdings Corporation, since January 2011, where he also serves as Chairman of the audit committee.
 Mr. Burkett holds a B.S. degree and an M.B.A. from the University of Arizona.